 MA Political Science - European Politics & Policy Pathway (Standard Route) / Course details

-The programme has been designed with maximum flexibility in mind.
-It will appeal to students for whom a taught MA will be a prelude to employment in government service at the supranational, national and sub national levels, as well as to careers in journalism, teaching and international commerce.
+The course has been designed for those who want to combine strong transferable research skills with focused expertise in European politics.
+It is ideal if you wish to pursue a doctoral degree or a career in research.
+It will also appeal to you, if you're seeking employment in government at the supranational, national and sub national levels, as well as pursuing careers in journalism, teaching and international commerce.

 Teaching and learning